 Oracle objects can be mapped either to the weak java.sql.Struct type or to strongly typed customized classes.
-These strong types are referred to as custom Java classes, which must implement either the standard java.sql.SQLData interface or the Oracle extension oracle.sql.ORAData interface.
-Each interface specifies methods to convert data between SQL and Java.
+These strong types are referred to as custom Java classes, which must implement either the standard java.sql.SQLData interface or the Oracle extension oracle.jdbc.OracleData interface.
+Each interface specifies methods to convert data between SOL and Java.